SEARCH

 The War Monks did not impress me much in this match, and I'd like both Grips as well.
 The Needle came in to snag Wastelands or Mishra's Factories.
 I don't plan to draw it, but I like to know it's there and I definitely prefer it over the rhino, which can be hard to cast against a deck with Stifles and Wastelands.

 With both decks, I had a problem of trying to not over-sideboard.
-For example, Path to Exile would have been really nice in the Bant deck postboard, since it can essentially grind Dreadstill out of win conditions, but I didn't want to take anything else out for them.
-I also wanted Submerges postboard in Dreadstill, but I didn't think that they would do enough, as Dreadstill couldn't press the tempo advantage that it would gain, neither did it need to stop early aggro beats.
+For example, Path to Exile would have been really nice in the Bant deck postboard, since it can essentially grind Dreadtill out of win conditions, but I didn’t want to take anything else out for them.
+I also wanted Submerges postboard in Dreadtill, but I didn’t think that they would do enough, as Dreadtill couldn’t press the tempo advantage that it would gain, neither did it need to stop early aggro beats.
 What do you think?

 Tarmogoyf